guotong1988/BERT-GPU/README.md

 # PRINCIPLE

 More gpu means more data in a batch.
 And the gradients of a batch data is averaged for back-propagation.
-So more gpu final means a lower learning rate.
+So more gpu finally means a lower learning rate.
 Lower learning rate result in better pre-training.

 # REQUIREMENT